IBM/z-ai-agents/agent-helm-charts/intellimagic-agent/README.md

 You must also setup two additional variables.
 To enable the agent:

 1. The `entitlementKey`, this allows the download of the agent.
-2. The `AGENT_AUTH_TOKEN`, which is used to authenticate/register the agent with WXA4Z and IBM Z IntelliMagic Vision for z/OS.
+2. The `AGENT_AUTH_TOKEN`, which is used to authenticate/register the agent with WXA4Z and IBM Z IntelliMagic Vision.
 3. Enable the agent and accept the license.

 ### Retrieve the entitlement key

-The entitlement key is shipped as part of IBM Z IntelliMagic Vision for z/OS.
+The entitlement key is shipped as part of IBM Z IntelliMagic Vision.
 Enter the value of this key in the `intellimagic-agent` section of the `values.yaml` file in the `wxa4z-agent-suite` folder.
 (See [values.yaml](../../wxa4z-agent-suite/values.yaml)).